moorepants/dissertation/delftbicycle.rst

 .. [#] We took data for line tracking tasks also.

-.. [#] The instrumented bicyle was measured less accuratley at this time than what is presented in Chapter :ref:`physicalparameters`, so the parameters are slightly different.
+.. [#] The instrumented bicyle was measured less accurately at this time than what is presented in Chapter :ref:`physicalparameters`, so the parameters are slightly different.

-.. [#] The closed eye attempt would have been successful if the treadmill was infinitely wide, but the run was cut short due to the inevitable lact of heading feedback the rider has available causing the rider to drift to the edge of the treadmill.
+.. [#] The closed eye attempt would have been successful if the treadmill had been infinitely wide, but the run was cut short due to the inevitable lack of heading feedback the rider has available, causing the rider to drift to the edge of the treadmill.

 .. [#] The ratiometric sensor voltages were actually measured, but converted to angular rates in real time by applying the conversion factors provided by